 Observation and participation in the teaching of students at the elementary or middle school level in area schools.
 Assignments will be made by Shenandoah University faculty in cooperation with the administrators of the school systems.
-Must submit evidence of Praxis I score that satisfies licensure regulations for the Commonwealth of Virginia.
+Prerequisites: EDU 345 and EDU 346.
+Must submit evidence of Praxis II and RVE scores that satisfy licensure regulations for the Commonwealth of Virginia.
 Nine credits.